 The practical application of the Guarantee Schemes may raise a number of questions, depending on the particular facts of the individual case.
-In this regard, Vækstfonden has published (in Danish only) certain frequently asked questions, which can be found here (for SMEs) and here (for large companies).
+In this regard, Vækstfonden has published and regularly updates a list of certain frequently asked questions, which can be found here (for SMEs) and here (for large companies).